 Obama administration refuses to draw "red line" on Iran:

-U.S. would set no deadlines for negotiations with the Iranian government regarding its nuclear ambitions, Israeli Prime Minister Benjamin Netanyahu said the following on September 11, 2012: "The world tells Israel: ‘Wait.
+In response to Secretary of State Hillary Clinton's announcement that the U.S. would set no deadlines for negotiations with the Iranian government regarding its nuclear ambitions, Israeli Prime Minister Benjamin Netanyahu said the following on September 11, 2012: "The world tells Israel: ‘Wait.
 There’s still time.’
 And I say: ‘Wait for what?
 Wait until when?’
 Those in the international community who refuse to put red lines before Iran don’t have a moral right to place a red light before Israel."

 Obama says he will not meet with Prime Minister Netanyahu in New York: